selfcommunity/developers-doc/docs/apireference/v2/media/create_a_media.md

 The allowed types for this endpoint are:

- - *vimeo* for video upload.
-The endpoint must receive the url of the video after the video is fully uploaded to vimeo servers by the client.
+ - *image* for image upload.
+The endpoint retrieve the image associated with the given url and creates an image media type.

  - *url* for url fetch.
 The endpoint retrieve metadata associated with the given url and create a preview.